spryker/spryker-docs/docs/scu/dev/troubleshooting/a-php-extension-is-missing-from-your-system.md

 ## Solution

-Kindly [reach out to our support team](https://spryker.force.com/support/s/) to request assistance in acquiring the missing PHP extension.
-Ensure to include the name of the required extension and your project's name in your request.
+Request the missing extension to be added by [contacting us](https://spryker.force.com/support/s/).
+Make sure to include the name of the required extension and your project's name in the request.

 ## Support for Spryker CI